For more information on the programs listed below, please visit the Chaldean Community Foundation office, or contact us at (586) 722-7253.

 Acculturating to life in the United States is a daunting task for many refugees and low-income immigrants.
 It’s even harder for those that are blind and have visual impairments.
 The CCF encountered many such individuals who were interested in working and continuing their education but were in need of assistance with daily tasks.
 As a result, the CCF launched its Braille ESL Acculturation Mobility (BEAM) Project.
 BEAM is a collaboration among the CCF, Bureau of Services for Blind Persons and the Macomb Literacy Partners.
 It’s an ESL program where participants learn to speak English and read through braille.
 The curriculum includes technology-based lessons for iPhone, IPad, and computers.
 Classes are taught on a group and individual basis.

-The Hard of Hearing, ESL, American Sign Language, Life Skills (H.E.A.L) Project was created to help better equip members of the community that are deaf and have hearing impairments to live independent lives.
+The Hard of Hearing, ESL, American Sign Language, Life Skills (H.E.A.L) Project was created to help better equip members of the community that have hearing impairments to live independent lives.
 In this class, students learn English and American Sign Language.
 The goal for the student is to become literate.
 H.E.A.L Bible Study will be held on the second and fourth Thursday of every month from 7:00 – 8:30 pm.
 A full schedule will be finalized at the first day of class.
 ASL Interpretation Masses are held at St. Joseph Chaldean Catholic Church on the second Sunday of every month at 10:30 A.M.